0xKourama/Elbanna-NP-Notes/work/Infosec_pro.md

+# what are the most likely points of attack?
+1. web applications?
+2.

 # what is proper security?
 *ensuring that only the intended functions are carried out by the intended person* _authentication & limitation_